InduNP/Fuel-efficiency-tracker/README.md

 # 🚗 Fuel Efficiency Tracker

 A lightweight web application that allows users to track their vehicle's fuel consumption and calculate fuel efficiency.
-Built using vanilla HTML, CSS, and JavaScript.
+Built using  HTML, CSS, and JavaScript.

 ---